truxoft/sa-normalize/README.md

 sa-normalize
 ============

-SpamAssassin Tool for previewing ASCI and UTF8 normalizing for rules development
+SpamAssassin Tool for previewing US-ASCII and UTF-8 text normalizing

 Description
 -----------
 This is a simple utility for converting text in diverse languages and diverse character sets either to UTF-8, or to plain 7bit US-ASCII.
-In the second case discritics is stripped off from Latin characters, and non-Latin letters, including sign alphabets, are transcribed to non-accented Latin characters.
+In the second case diacritics is stripped off from Latin characters, and non-Latin letters, including sign alphabets, are transcribed to non-accented Latin characters.

 The tool was written for testing purposes, to simulate the result of "norma-